Flu/Influenza can be anywhere. Find information about symptoms, treatment, prevention.

 Flu/influenza can be anywhere

 Around one in four New Zealanders are infected with influenza each year.
-Many people won't feel sick at all, but can still pass it on to others.
+Many people won't feel sick, but can still pass it on to others.

 Influenza can be anywhere.
-Contact with the influenza virus is almost unavoidable, and while contact does not necessarily mean infection, it does mean that you are never far from the possibility of catching influenza.
+Contact with the influenza virus is almost unavoidable and, while contact does not necessarily mean infection, it does mean that might catch it.

 Influenza - or the flu - is a virus that spreads quickly from person to person.
 Symptoms include fever, chills, aches, runny nose, a cough and stomach upset.